 The Compensation Committee of our Board of Directors currently consists of Messrs.
 Pilmanis (Chairman), Hock and Laber.
-The Compensation Committee was restructured following Mr. Hubbard's retirement with Mr. Laber filling the position vacated by Mr. Hubbard.
 The Compensation Committee has the principal responsibility to make recommendations to the Board of Directors concerning the compensation of the Company's management employees including its executive officers.
 The Compensation Committee also reviews, approves and recommends to the Board for their approval all awards granted under the Company's stock incentive plan and performs other functions regarding compensation as the Board may delegate.
-The Compensation Committee met three times during 2010.
+The Compensation Committee met three times during 2011.